DerKekser/unity-power-singleton/README.md

 Single<GameManager>.Instance.AddScore(10);
 ```
-### Interface
+### Interface / Abstract Class

-You can also define a singleton by an interface.
+You can also define a singleton by an interface or an abstract class.
 This widened flexibility allows you to use multiple Singleton classes, given they implement the specified interface.
 The system intuitively chooses the active class in the current scene.

 ```csharp